MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing NoSQL Database in Microsoft Azure.md

  <b> Demo: Cosmos DB Security </b>
  <p> => Keys
 If I only need my clients to see the data, not update it I give them Read-only keys, not Read-write keys.
 Under fiewall and virtual networks I can whitelist by selecting selected networks.
 CORS (cross-origin resourcesharing (CORS) is an HTTP feture that enables a web application running under one domain to acces resource in another domain.</p>
- ---

- <b> Notes </b>

- <b> REST api </b>

- <b> Latency </b>
- <p> Latency is a networking term to describe the total time it takes a data packet to travel from one node to another.  </p>

- <p> data latency is the time between the creation of data in a source system and the exact time at which the same data is available for end users on the business intelligence platform.</p>

  <b> Working with Azure Cosmos DB - SQL (Core) API </b>

  <p> Each Cosmos API has its own terminology for the container concepts.
 You might expect Azure Cosmos DB SQL API to support the SQL syntax, and you are correct.
 We are going to take a look at a few SQL queries, which you can use to work with your data in Cosmos DB.
 After that, we are going to talk about Azure Cosmos DB .NET SDK.
 We will see which NuGet Packages you need to install to be able to use the latest and greatest version of the Azure Cosmos DB .NET SDK.  </p>